FOR COLLEGES & SCHOOLS

-The institution will be provided with a production packet including:
+The institution will be provided with a production packet that includes:

-- Rehearsal audio CD.
-(You will be responsible for making licensing arrangements for the music, if required.)
+- Rehearsal audio CD (The institution will be responsible for making licensing arrangements for the music, if required.)

 - Program notes

-- Information on original costume, sets and lighting designs
+- Information on original costume, set and lighting designs

 The reconstructor is provided through the Foundation and will have full artistic control over all production and supervision of all artistic aspects of the setting of the work.

-- Licensing fees for universities, colleges and schools are affordable and include the reconstructor’s fees.
+- Licensing fees for universities, colleges and schools include the reconstructor’s fees.